iot-techshop/CellularModules/README.md

 # CellularModules
-Information, cdoe and comparisons of various cellular modules by Bill Poulsen www.iot-techshop.com
+Information, code and comparisons of various cellular modules by Bill Poulsen www.iot-techshop.com